alandefreitas/pareto/docs/quick-start/front-container.md

     ```python
     # Three-dimensional Pareto front
-    # This dimension will be set when you insert your first point
+    # The dimension will be set when you insert the first element
     m = pareto.front()
     ```